 The vanilla bean pod seeds can be used as well.
 Remove the bean from the bottle, use a knife to scrape the beans out and use in any recipe that calls for vanilla.
 Just be aware that if it is a light batter, cream etc. you will see the tiny black specs of seed.

 Vanilla beans are not cheap in your local grocery store.
 I purchased mine on eBay, Vanilla Products USA

 Specialty Bottle Company and My Own Labels both ship to Canada, However make sure you know that there will be extra fees by way of duties, broker fees, and taxes, upon delivery.
 Make sure you search for your coupon codes.
-At the time of this post “My Own Labels” has a 20% coupon code if you like them on Facebook and free shipping in the US for orders over $50.
+“My Own Labels” sometimes offers coupons.
+Be sure to search their website or facebook page for one.

 Hope you Enjoy making these as much as I did.